juanino/shopbot/README.md

 * You definitely need the specific version of discord.py.
 I have no idea why.
 * When using control + c in windows it takes a long time for the program to exit. use !crash in discord instead to tell the bot to shutdown
+* I'm a horrible programmer.
+The !list command takes a long time. wait for "end of list" before you are sure the list is complete

 ## Credit